 Cloud-Init and User-Data

-User Data is a way to automatically provision your machine with additional software or settings.
-You can provide a set of commands (ie. a script) or enter cloud-config information as YAML.
+User data is a way to automatically provision your instance with additional software or settings.
+You can provide a set of commands (a script) or enter cloud-config information as YAML.
 It is important to understand that the User Data provided will be used only when the machine is created.

-When you’re creating a new instance, the wizard lets you enter User Data at the bottom of the form.
+When you create a new instance, the wizard lets you enter user data at the bottom of the form.

 upgraded all packages on an Debian/Ubuntu system.